Mission & impact

 We’re developing technology.
 We know that the success of Library of Things depends on the technology that we can create.
 View our roadmap to learn more about our plans.

-Library of Things is a social enterprise in line with the definition set out by the Social Enterprise Mark.
-It is a company limited by shares with:
+Library of Things Ltd is a social enterprise in line with the definition set out by the Social Enterprise Mark.
+It is a private company limited by shares (company no. 11804306), with:

 A mission lock.
-A Guardian share is held by the non-profit company Things Trust, keeping Library of Things accountable to its mission
+A Guardian share is held by the non-profit company Things Trust (company no. 9516649), keeping Library of Things Ltd accountable to its mission

 A 51% profit lock.
-At least 51% of all profits are directly reinvested back into the social enterprise, and the delivery of the mission
+We’re committed to re-investing at least 51% of all profits are directly back into the social enterprise and the delivery of the mission